 - Clock 0 to 3 for ADC

 - Clock 7 for SDRAM (currently the card does not support SDRAM)

-- Clock 4, 5, 6, 8 and 9 Reserved
+- Clock 4.
+5. 6.
+8 and 9 Reserved

 Currently, users can select any of the four clocks (Clock 0 to 3) for ADC.
 They operate in either normal mode or inverted mode.
-Users can assign any combinations of the above four clocks (normal or inverted) for any of the four ADCs.
+Users can assign any combinations of the above four clocks (normal or inverted) for any of the four ADCs which are grouped into 16 channels each.